marginalhours/ansi-escape-artist/README.md

-# Escape Artist
+# Ansi Escape Artist

-`Escape Artist` is a small webapp for generating ANSI escape sequences quickly, so that adding colourful output to your shell scripts / one-off programs / anything is as lightweight as possible.
+`Ansi Escape Artist` is a small webapp for generating ANSI escape sequences quickly, so that adding colourful output to your shell scripts / one-off programs / anything is as lightweight as possible.
 Rather an adding a dependency or wading through the docs, just click a few boxes and copy-and-paste the result.

 It currently supports: